victorenrique-gilaltamirano/ROS-Templates/AndroidSensors/readme.md

 - `pip install asyncio`
 - `pip install Wave`
 - `pip install websockets`
-3. Sample code is provided in `server.py`
+3. Sample code is provided in `server.py`.
+Do NOT run in Jupyter Notebook or Lab, recommended to run in Visual Studio Code.

 ## To use the APP